DavidAJohn/FotoStorio/README.md

 - Hosted Blazor WebAssembly frontend
 - Web API backend using Entity Framework and SQL Server
+- Full checkout functionality and payment integration with Stripe
+- Authentication and authorisation using .NET Core Identity and JWT bearer tokens
 - Implements the repository pattern along with the specification pattern
-- Authentication and authorisation using .NET Core Identity and JWT bearer tokens
 - API Response caching for improved performance

-- Responsive, model-first page layout throughout
+- Responsive, mobile-first page layout throughout
 - Styling with Tailwind CSS
-- Basket functionality using Blazor's CascadingParameter
+- Shopping cart/basket functionality using Blazor's CascadingParameters
-- Full checkout functionality and payment integration with Stripe
 - Pagination, sorting and filtering of product data
 - Fluent Validation